_

 Most games have a skill level you can choose at the start, but this doesn’t go nearly far enough, Rez for example has extensive customisation.
 Choose your weapon, your starting form or even play without being shot at.
 FPSes have many player-empowering features, including full level and equipment selection, removal of time limits and invulnerability, but they’re hidden.
 Most players may never find the console command, or the cheat code that will let them modify the game to their taste.
 Options like this should be there on the front menu.

 The point is, it’s the player’s game.
 They’ve paid for it and should be able to experience it in any way they want.
 Why not let them skip parts they don’t like, or want to come back to?
 How many give up when they get stuck and never see the levels beyond?
 Let them see all the hard work and effort you’ve put in.
-Its not surprising people complain about prices if they only see a fraction of a game before getting stuck.
+It's not surprising people complain about prices if they only see a fraction of a game before getting stuck.

 Unlock your games, let them be free!